Edited by: Keri Stooksbury

 A Trip Hold allows you to hold your itinerary until 11 p.m.
 EST of the same day for a $25 deposit.
 If you choose to purchase the held itinerary, you need to call JetBlue to complete the purchase.
 If you don’t complete the purchase by 11 p.m.
 EST, your $25 deposit will be forfeited.

-You can also reserve your package price with a non-refundable $200 per person deposit with the balance paid at a later date.
-Call 844-528-2229 or click here to learn more.
+You can also reserve your package price with a non-refundable $200 per person deposit with the balance paid later.

 Hot Tip: You will select your seats after your booking is complete.

 After you decide about trip insurance (more on that below), all you need to do is decide how you’ll pay for your trip and input your payment information.
-When that’s finished, click Purchase Trip & Book and your purchase is complete!
+When that’s finished, click Purchase Trip & Book, and your purchase is complete!

 Right before the final payment step, you’ll be prompted to purchase trip protection.
-Purchasing travel insurance is a personal choice and coverage varies based on where you purchase it.
+Purchasing travel insurance is a personal choice, and coverage varies based on where you purchase it.

 Here are a few of the most popular credit cards that offer travel insurance: